Nia Ramadhani

 Ramadhania Ardiansyah Bakrie (born Prianti Nur Ramadhani; born 16 April 1990), known professionally as Nia Ramadhani, is an Indonesian actress.

 Career

-Ramadhani entered the entertainment industry as a dancer in 1995.
+Nia Ramadhani entered the entertainment industry as a dancer in 1995.
 She started acting in 2004, when she had a lead role in Bawang Merah Bawang Putih alongside Dimaz Andrean and Revalina S. Temat.
 By 2007 she had appeared in more than 10 soap operas and also in films.
 In 2007 she appeared in the horror film Suster Ngesot, directed by Arie Aziz.
 In 2008, she appeared in the horror film Hantu Jembatan Ancol.
 The same year, she starred in Kesurupan.

 She took a break from acting shortly after her marriage in 2010, but after the birth of her first child in 2012, had a lead role in the 2013 TV drama series Putri Nomer Satu, returning again in 2018.

 Personal life

 On 1 April 2010, she married Anindra Ardiansyah Bakrie, the son of Indonesian politician and entrepreneur Aburizal Bakrie.
 They have three children.

 She and her husband were arrested in July 2021 along with their driver and all three were charged with violating narcotics laws.
 Ramadhani admitted having started using methamphetamine while working as an actress, and having used it repeatedly since her father's death in 2014.
 In January 2022, all three were sentenced to a year in prison; prosecutors had requested mandatory drug treatment.